Brian Patrick Kopp

 Attorney Brian Kopp, one of the founders of Betras, Kopp & Markota, LLC, serves as managing partner of the firm’s Complex Litigation and Sports Law Practice Groups.
 A native of Youngstown, Ohio, Atty.
 Kopp is now based in the firm’s Tampa, Florida office.

-Following his clerkship, he began working as an associate attorney in the office of the law firm that would eventually become Betras, Kopp & Markota.
-During his first month of practice he served as lead counsel and won a case against Allstate insurance in Federal Court.
-In 1999, at the age of 29, Attorney Kopp won his first wrongful death verdict in the case Katherine Biles v.
+Brian began his legal career as a federal law clerk in the Northern District of Ohio for U.S. District Court Judge Peter Economus.
+Following his clerkship, he began working as an associate attorney in the law firm that would eventually become Betras, Kopp & Markota.
+During his first month of practice, he served as lead counsel and won a case against Allstate Insurance Company in Federal Court.
+In 1999, at the age of 29, Attorney Kopp won his first wrongful death case in Katherine Biles v.
 Warren General Hospital.